yuukiii/examples/kafka-streams/README.md

       [WikipediaFeedAvroExample](src/main/java/io/confluent/examples/streams/WikipediaFeedAvroExample.java) (Java 7+)
 * And [further examples](src/main/java/io/confluent/examples/streams/).

-There are also a few integration tests, which demonstrate end-to-end data pipelines.
+There are also a few **integration tests**, which demonstrate end-to-end data pipelines.
 Here, we spawn embedded Kafka clusters, feed input data to them, process the data using Kafka Streams, and finally verify the output results.

 > Tip: Run `mvn test` to launch the integration tests.